mdn/content/files/en-us/learn/forms/basic_native_form_controls/index.md

 ![Screenshot of the default, focused and disabled states text input in Chrome on macOS](disabled.png)

-_Screenshots used in this document are taken in Chrome 115 on macOS.
-There could be little changes when these fields/buttons are displayed in different browser with different versions, but basic highlighting technique is similar._
+The screenshots used in this document were taken in the Chrome browser on macOS.
+There may be minor variations in these fields/buttons across different browsers, but the basic highlighting technique remains similar.

 > **Note:** We discuss values for the [`type`](/en-US/docs/Web/HTML/Element/input#type) attribute that enforce specific validation constraints including color, email, and url input types, in the next article, [The HTML5 input types](/en-US/docs/Learn/Forms/HTML5_input_types).